Anmirazik/Home-Energy-Monitoring/README.md

 Home-Energy-Monitoring-System
 =============================

+Just a simple energy monitoring system using :-

+1. Raspberry pi
-Just a simple energy monitoring system using Raspberry pi , Eastron SDM 230 energy meter, Modbus RS 485 to USB converter to read my house energy consumptions through Modbus RS 485 protocol
+2. Eastron SDM 230 energy meter
+3. Modbus RS 485 to USB converter to read my house energy consumptions through Modbus RS 485 protocol

 ## About & How It Works